‘The Masked Singer’ spoilers: Russian Dolls are …

-There seem to be more Russian Dolls every time that they perform on “The Masked Singer.”
-Indeed, we counted four of them when they nailed their cover of “24K Magic” by Bruno Mars on April 21.
-Their solid gold singing landed them a spot in “The Spicy 6 – The Competition Heats Up!” episode, which airs on May 5.
+The Russian Dolls have kept us guessing as to how many of them there really are competing on “The Masked Singer.”
+On the Week 8 episode, which aired on May 5, only two of them sang the Oscar-winning tune “Shallow” by Lady Gaga and Bradley Cooper.
+Even down a man, their performance was good enough to earn them a slot in the May 12 quarterfinal.

-We’ve been fans of the Russian Dolls since they led off the Week 1 show with their cover of the Michael Jackson classic “Man in the Mirror.”
-They shone in Week 3 with “Wonder” by Shawn Mendes and then again in Week 6 with “Want to Want Me” by Jason Derulo.
+We weren’t fooled by the reduced number of Russian Dolls performing.
+Neither were we duped when there were upwards of four or more on the stage.
+We have been convinced about the true identities of the Russian Dolls since they opened the Week 1 show with their cover of the Michael Jackson classic “Man in the Mirror.”
+We went back and watched that performance as well as their others: “Wonder” by Shawn Mendes (Week 3); “Want to Want Me” by Jason Derulo (Week 6); and “24K Magic” by Bruno Mars (Week 7).

-Like you, we’ve been wondering just who is hidden inside these cumbersome costumes.
-So we went back and watched all four of their performances as well as the clues video packages.
-And we weighed up the guesses by the four judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke) that they were 98 Degrees or Pentatonix.
-Keep reading for all “The Masked Singer” spoilers, including the real names of the Russian Dolls.
+The four judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke) have offered up a range of guesses, from the duo Avril Lavigne & Chad Kroeger to the four fellows in 98 Degrees and the quintet that is Pentatonix.
+Keep reading for all “The Masked Singer” spoilers, including the real names of the Russian Dolls, who we think are a trio.

 The Russian Dolls are the Hanson Brothers (Isaac, Taylor and Zac).
-As for the fourth figure, it could be their kid brother Mac Hanson, lead singer of Joshua and the Holy Rollers.
+As for the fourth figure, it is their little brother Mac Hanson, lead singer of Joshua and the Holy Rollers.

-In Week 6, Cluedle-Doo teased us with the tidbit that Russian Dolls can have as many as 15 replicas; between them, these three brothers have 15 children: Taylor (7), Zac (5) and Issac (3).
+Week 8 made mention of the number 15 (a nickel and a dime) for the second time; the first was in Week 6 when Cluedle-Doo said that Russian Dolls can have as many as 15 replicas; these three brothers have 15 children between them: Taylor (7), Zac (5) and Issac (3).

 Zac was in a motorcycle accident in 2019 that resulted in him, like the Russian Doll in Week 3, being “rushed to the hospital.”And besides performing with his brothers, Taylor also fronts the band Tinted Windows, which would account for one of the Russian Dolls saying in Week 1 that he also does his own thing.